andr3adg/codingchallenge/README.md

 Display posts directly on web, online and offline

 ## Notes:
- Continuous scrolling/fetching was implemented but had no more time to fix a looping bug, probably threshold related or overall logic, so its commented out
+ Continuous scrolling/fetching was implemented but had no more time to fix a looping bug, probably threshold related or overall logic, so its commented out.
+For Monitoring and production trouble shooting, a FakeAmplitudeService and a FakeSentryService were created, as a demo to how they would be implemented and used.
+FakeSentryService also as a custom "Wrap" function to have the app inside the error boundary of Sentry, as in a normal implementation.